 This post is a translation of the included interview with the movie’s scriptwriter, Akatsuki Yamatoya.

 Profile: Writer and race horse owner.
 Also participated in the animation for this movie.
-Greatly active in a wide range of genres, from anime to tokusatsu to lyrics for character songs.
-Major works include Zatch Bell!, Thief Sentai Lupinranger VS Police Sentai Patranger, and Magical DoReMi.
+Greatly active in a wide range of genres, from anime to tokusatsu1 to lyrics for character songs.
+Major works include Zatch Bell!, Kaitou Sentai Lupinranger VS Keisatsu Sentai Patranger, and Magical DoReMi.

 –Please tell us how you felt when you heard about production for this movie.